freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ### Dealing with spam

 For the first spam post of a user, send them a message explaining the problem, and remove the link or post as appropriate.
 Leave a note on the user's profile explaining the action you have taken.
-If the problem persists, then follow the process above.
-Quietly block the user from posting (using the silence option on the User Admin panel), then send a warning with the Code of Conduct.
+If the problem persists, then quietly block the user from posting (using the silence option on the User Admin panel).
+Send the user a warning with the Code of Conduct.
 Check the box in the private message indicating that your message is a "formal warning."

 You can ask questions and report incidents in the in the [staff forum section](https://forum.freecodecamp.com/c/staff).